Faker (gamer): Five more international titles (2014–2017)

-International shortcomings (2018–2021)
+International shortcomings (2018–2022)

-Following the conclusion of the 2017 season, SKT underwent a semi-rebuild, and Faker struggled to find success throughout the 2018 season.
+Following the conclusion of the 2017 season, SKT underwent a moderate rebuild, and Faker struggled to find success throughout the 2018 season.
 During the 2018 LCK Spring Split playoffs, SKT failed to qualify for the 2018 World Championship.
 As the 2018 LCK Summer Split began, Faker found himself benched in favor of Choi "Pirean" Jun-sik starting from July 21, 2018.
 SKT's struggles continued throughout the summer split, and they failed to qualify for the playoffs, as they were unable to advance past the group stage.
 Faker made a return to the starting lineup for the LCK Regional Finals 2018, which served as qualifiers for the 2018 League of Legends World Championship.
 However, SKT could not secure a spot at Worlds, marking an end to their 2018 season.